tailix/libkernaux/README.md

 * `KERNAUX_ACCESS_PRIVATE` - disable access modifier "private".
 Don't do this!
 * `KERNAUX_ACCESS_PROTECTED` - disable access modifier "protected".
 Only do this in a file where you implement an inherited type.
+* `KERNAUX_BITFIELDS` - enable bitfields in packed structs.
+It doesn't follow the C standard and may be incompatible with some compilers.

 ### Global variables